ryblack0000/Mobile-Gaming-App-Retention-Project/README.md

-# Mobile Game Player Retention SQL Project
+# Mobile Gaming App Retention

-Wrote complex SQL queries to explore 30-day retention for players of a mobile gaming app, with findings presented visually to answer business questions in areas of in-app spending, and customer segmentation.
+In order to explore 30-day rolling retention for players of a mobile gaming app, this project involved writing complex SQL queries and the creation of additional columns in the data.
+Findings were presented visually to answer questions on subjects such as in-app spending, and customer segmentation by demographic (region and age).
 Google BigQuery was used in combination with Google Sheets.

+*To view SQL queries used for this project, see 'SQL Queries.md' file within this repository.

 ### Created by Ryan Blackadar and Brendan Anderson: Juno College of Technology, October 2021

-For access to queries, [Click Here](https://github.com/ryblack0000/Mobile-Gaming-App-Retention-Project/blob/main/SQL_queries.md)

 ## Project Objective
 Investigate retention for player's of a mobile app by using a relational database and writing queries to aggregate data for the purposes of reporting and visualization.